dustinpfister/blog_posts/_posts/lodash_times.md

 layout: post
 categories: lodash
 id: 59
-updated: 2018-10-25 10:28:30
+updated: 2018-10-25 10:34:11
-version: 1.2
+version: 1.3
 ---

 How often do I need to use a while loop, or Array.forEach in a project?
 All the time of course.
-I could write a post about what means of looping over something is the fastest, or the most concise.
-However this is yet another one of my lodash posts, so I will be writing about [\_.times](https://lodash.com/docs/4.17.4#times) in [lodash](https://lodash.com/).
+I could write a post about what way of looping is the fastest, or what way is the most concise.
+This is yet another one of my lodash posts, so I will be writing about [\_.times](https://lodash.com/docs/4.17.4#times) in [lodash](https://lodash.com/) naturally, but I will also touch base on some vanilla js alternatives as well.

 <!-- more -->

+## 1 - What to know

+This is a lodash post on the \_.times method that can be used to call a given method a number of times, as well as plain old vanilla js alternatives that bring forth a similar effect.
+The lodash \_.times method is a nice concise solution, but if you care about speed the most first and for most it might be best to stick with native looping.

 ## Basic \_.times example